Alexander Herrmann: A typical Herrmann show

 Herrmann put on his coat and gloves as he walked towards the stage.
 The music played his march and he entered stage right.

 He took his bow and went into his opening act.
 He took off his gloves in preparation to make them disappear when he realized that something was wrong: he wasn't wearing his coat.
 Without his coat, he could not go on with the first act.
 Instead of panicking, he set his gloves aside and picked up a pack of cards that was on the table.

 He did some elegant card flourishes with them.
 As he was closing with some fancy cuts, he was wondering about his coat.
 Suddenly he had the answer.
 The theatre manager was also wearing a full dress suit.
 He must have taken Herrmann's coat.
 He gave the deck a final flourish.
 He snapped his fingers to the wings.
 One of his assistants came on stage.
 Herrmann was flinging cards out to the audience.
 He leaned over to the assistant and whispered, "Find the manager.
 He's wearing my coat."
 He flung a few cards until half of the pack was left.
 He added, "And bring me more cards."
 The assistant left.

 Herrmann took the next card and gripped it between the first and second finger of his left hand.
 Then he flicked his wrist, sailing the card into the audience.
 He then scaled two or three more cards in quick succession into the audience.
 His assistant came back with a few more cards.
 He told Herrmann that he had sent someone to look for the manager.
 Herrmann took the cards and scaled those.
 He told his assistant to bring on more cards.

 The audience was waving for them.
-So he flung them with great speed one after another.
+So he flung them quickly one after another.
 He flung a few at the balcony into the hands of a waiting spectator.
-The audience was getting excited over his remarkable aim.
 More cards were brought on.
 News was relayed to him that they were still trying to find the manager.
-Herrmann was scaling cards to the farthest reaches of the gallery with even more accuracy.
-The audience went wild.
+Herrmann scaled cards to the farthest reaches of the gallery gaining critical acclaim for doing such.

 He was down to a few cards.
 He was exhausted and didn't know what else to do to stall.
 He looked over at the wings and saw the surprised manager.
 Herrmann scaled his last card and bowed.
 The applause was deafening.

 He went offstage and quickly removed the manager's jacket.
 Then he carefully pulled off his own from the startled manager.
 Herrmann checked the contents.
 Everything was still in its place.
 He carefully put on his coat and smoothed it up.
 He strode on stage as before.
 He bowed as the applause crescendoed again.
 He then went into his original routine.